mysterious-coding/base_entranced/README.md

 1 = (default) defenders cannot call up Hoth codes delivery bunker lift if a non-Jedi codes carrier is inside the bunker

 #### `/g_antiHothHangarLiftLame`
-0 = normal behavior for Hoth hangar lift (default JK3)
+0 = normal behavior for Hoth hangar lift (base JKA)

 1 = defense tech uses a 2 second hack to call up the lift.
 Returns to normal behavior after the hangar objective is completed.